Terms & Conditions

 We will contact you in advance to tell you we will be suspending supply of the Broadband Services, unless the problem is urgent or an emergency.
 If we have to suspend the Broadband Services for a period of time exceeding 24 hours we will adjust the price so that you do not pay for the Broadband Services while they are suspended.
-You may contact us to end the contract if we suspend the Broadband Services for a period of more than 30 days and we will refund any sums you have paid in advance for the Broadband Services in respect of the period after you end the contract.
+We shall not be liable for any loss or damages caused by suspension of the Broadband Service in these circumstances.
+You may contact us to end the Contract if we suspend the Broadband Services for a period of more than 14 days and we will refund any sums you have paid in advance for the Broadband Services in respect of the period after you end the contract.

 Your rights when you end the contract will depend on what you have bought, whether there is anything wrong with it, how we are performing, and when you decide to end the contract:

 - If the Initial Term has expired, see Clause 3.6;